Last Updated on

 Buying a website is expensive.
 Paying people to design pretty graphics and write engaging content is expensive.
 Chasing down backlinks is tedious and time-consuming on top of all the costs.

-Renting a website gives businesses the freedom to bundle all of those costs into a monthly fee that they can stop paying whenever they’re ready to move on to the next strategy.
+Renting a website gives local businesses the freedom to bundle all of those costs into a monthly fee that they can stop paying whenever they’re ready to move on to the next strategy.
 They don’t even need to worry about finding a new buyer.
 They can just walk away.

 In addition, many local business owners perceive online marketing and SEO as intimidating, to say the least.
 You’re the bridge.